 The company was incorporated on 5 December 2019.
-The financial report covers the period from that date until 30 April 2020.
-For that reason the report does not include comparative information.
+The comparative information covers the period from that date until 30 April 2020.

 Basis of preparation

 These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') and the Corporations Act 2001, as appropriate for for-profit oriented entities.
 These financial statements also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board ('IASB').